-Push the RIGHT arrow on the keypad four times to set Remote Sensor 1 to Rain Switch To assign a Moisture Sensor to Remote Sensor 1, push the RIGHT arrow a total of five times.
+Push the RIGHT arrow on the keypad to set Remote Sensor 3 to Rain Switch To assign a Moisture Sensor to Remote Sensor 3, push the RIGHT arrow.
 The Rain Switch and Moisture Sensor use the same programming steps.
 The display should change to the screen below (Fig. 202).